What Are Your Rights as a Motorcyclist?

 Traumatic brain injuries, spinal injuries, injuries that require amputations, and paralysis are among the injuries frequently sustained when a motorcyclist is struck by a negligent car or truck driver.
 These injuries require substantial compensation.

 McKiggan Hebert Provides Effective, Aggressive Representation

-If you have been injured by a negligent driver while motorcycling in the Halifax area – or if that happens to you in the future – schedule a free case evaluation with a personal injury lawyer at McKiggan Hebert by calling our offices in Halifax at 902-423-2050.
+If you have been injured by a negligent driver while motorcycling in the Halifax area – or if that happens to you in the future – schedule a free case evaluation with a seasoned motorcycle collision injury advocate at McKiggan Hebert by calling our offices in Halifax at 902-423-2050.

 One of our lawyers will provide personalized advice about your legal rights and options with no cost or obligation.